MRiabov/RepairsComponents-v0/dev/design_choices.md

 **choice**: edge_index does not exist at all before export, because it does nothing and only complicates handling.
 **choice**: instead, graph global feats store connected/unconnected fasteners.
 Where both are !=-1, it's an edge.

-%%note: found possible bug: twisting movement is not prevented/penalized when already inserted on max depth.

 %%shit, how many bugs are left to fix?

 ### electronics connectors encoding: